ethersphere/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 ```

 :::info
-Once your batch has been purchased, it will take a few minutes for other Bee nodes in the swarm to catch up and register your batch.
-Allow some time for your batch to propogate to the network before proceeding to the next step.
+Once your batch has been purchased, it will take a few minutes for other Bee nodes in the Swarm to catch up and register your batch.
+Allow some time for your batch to propagate in the network before proceeding to the next step.
 :::

 Look out for more ways to more accurately estimate the correct size of your batch coming soon!